Mushebeq/deemix/README.md

 After installing Python open a terminal/command prompt in the app folder and install the dependencies using `python3 -m pip install -U -r requirements.txt --user`

 If you're using git to get this repo you should use `git submodule update --init --recursive` as well.
-If you're just downloading the archive.zip, make sure you download and extract [deemix-webui](/RemixDev/deemix-webui) into the webui folder.
+If you're just downloading the archive.zip, make sure you download and extract deemix-webui into the webui folder.

-Having an hard time following these steps?
-You could try these [tools](/RemixDev/deemix-tools)

 ## Using the app
 ### GUI